Skip to main content

 When a project area is announced, the provider still needs to do some detailed site and engineering work.
 This helps refine the footprint so more detail around street and address level detail can be provided.

 Part of the project work is make-ready work.
-This can include tree trimming, pole inspections, pole replacements with new poles, and water and road/railway crossing permits.
+This can include tree trimming, pole inspections, pole replacements with new poles, and water and road/railway crossing permits for example.
 The level of work can vary and providers also work with other levels of government and private sector on these items.
 We continue to work with partners to speed up regulatory approvals and optimize coordination among all of the partners.

 Am I getting fibre?